AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/elasticsearch/falling-back-to-elasticsearch7-when-search-engine-set-to-opensearch.md

 ---
 # Falling back to [!DNL Elasticsearch7] when search engine set to [!DNL Opensearch]

-This article provides a solution for the issue when a *Falling back to [!DNL Elasticsearch7]* error occurs whenn the search engine is set to [!DNL OpenSearch] in Adobe Commerce.
+This article provides a solution for the issue when a *Falling back to [!DNL Elasticsearch7]* error occurs when the search engine is set to [!DNL OpenSearch] in Adobe Commerce.

 ## Affected versions